emileindik/gdax-manual-trader/README.md

 # gdax-manual-trader
-gdax-manual-trader allows you to execute limit and market order with the press of a button.
-After setting:
+gdax-manual-trader allows you to execute limit and market orders with the press of a button.
+Start by providing values for:
 * key
 * secret
 * passphrase
 * market to trade
 * lot size

-You will be able to make trades by entering these default commands, followed by 'enter':
+You will be then able to make trades by entering these default commands, followed by 'enter':

 | Command | Action                                                    |
 | ------- | --------------------------------------------------------  |